RMS Mauretania's First-Class Accommodations: A Voyage into Edwardian Elegance

 First-class Staterooms

-One hundred and nine first-class passengers are accommodated in staterooms on the main deck, within convenient reach of the staircases and lifts.
-These very large staterooms are arranged for one, two, or three passengers, the number of berths fitted for the last number being comparatively few.
+One hundred nine first-class passengers are accommodated in staterooms on the main deck, within convenient reach of the staircases and lifts.
+These very large staterooms are arranged for one, two, or three passengers, with comparatively few berths fitted for the last number.

 The mahogany furniture of the staterooms forms a pleasing contrast to the paneling.
 The floors are covered with crimson Brussels carpet, the sofas are upholstered with pink or red tapestry, the door curtains are crimson, and the window curtains are in cream chalis with a floral design on the edge.

-On the upper deck is fitted a large number of superior cabins.
-The distinguishing feature is that each has its own lavatory, recessed into the bulkhead and curtained off from the apartment's main portion.
+On the upper deck, there are many superior cabins.
+Each has its own lavatory, recessed into the bulkhead and curtained off from the apartment's main portion.

 This lavatory is fitted with a dressing mirror, sponge and soap trays, and all other accessories, and hot and cold water service is laid on.

-These rooms are also paneled in white, but the furniture is executed in a variety of woods, such as satinwood, oak, mahogany, and walnut.
-A brass bedstead, of special design, is fitted in each room.
+These rooms are also paneled in white, but the furniture is executed in various woods, such as satinwood, oak, mahogany, and walnut.
+A brass bedstead, of exceptional design, is fitted in each room.
 Above the bed is a folding berth, which can be hinged back when not in use.

-A sofa is provided on the opposite side of the room near the wardrobe, and a handsome dressing and writing table combined have also been added.
-In addition to these special rooms, a number of more ordinary staterooms are provided on the upper deck, fitted to accommodate one, two or three passengers.
+A sofa is provided on the opposite side of the room near the wardrobe, and a handsome dressing and writing table has also been added.
+In addition to these special rooms, several more ordinary staterooms are provided on the upper deck, fitted to accommodate one, two, or three passengers.

 They are furnished with folding lavatories, dressing tables, sofas, and wardrobes, the furniture and fittings being generally similar to those in the rooms on the main deck.